 You might be eligible if:

-- The crime was reported to law enforcement officials within 72 hours after it happened; and,
+The crime was reported to law enforcement officials;

 You must file within:

-The application may be filed through the clerk of your county common pleas court or the Ohio Court of Claims.
+The application may be filed through the Ohio Attorney General.
 You may seek legal assistance with the filling out and filing of the claim and the attorney's fees are paid by the State of Ohio.
 You do not pay for this service.

 To learn more about the program or receive an application, please contact the Victim / Witness Division at (937) 225-5623, or the Ohio Attorney General Crime Victims Services section at 1-877-584-2846 or at the Ohio Attorney General's website.